 5: Energy and Resources: fossil fuels and sustainable energy; the Hoover Dam story.

-6: Weather and climate: factors affecting our climate; forecasting; climate change.
+6: Weather and Climate: factors affecting our climate; forecasting; extreme weather; climate change.

 7: Europe: the names and capital cities of Europe’s 48 countries; key physical features; the European Union.

 1: International Development: why countries are considered more or less developed; issues facing less developed countries such as rural-urban migration and shanty towns.

 2: Brazil and South America: the physical and human geography of the continent, with a focus on Brazil.

 3: Globalisation and Earning a Living: reasons for globalisation; why companies such as Nike operate globally; the positives and negatives of globalisation; the UK’s changing economy.

 6: Geographical conflicts: the Falkland Islands; oil spills; Heathrow’s third runway plans; HS2.

 7: Tourism: UK tourism and national parks; global tourism development; is tourism in the Galapagos Islands sustainable?